psadi/.dotfiles/README.md

 This repository contains the configuration files for my personal development environment.

+The idea is to have a single repository with all the configuration files for my development environment, so that I can easily set up a new machine with all the tools and configurations I need with the below principles in mind

+- Reproducible
+- Version Controlled
+- Immutabe
+- Secure
+- Portable
+- Scalabe
+- Flexible
+- Maintainable

 ## Pre-requisites

 The following software must be installed on your system: